| | |

 Cathedral Valley is located within Capitol Reef National Park in southern Utah, a lesser-known and lesser-visited (but no less beautiful!)
 National Park.

-• Distance: 72 miles
+• Total distance: 72 miles

 • Rideable time: 100%

-• Elevation loss: 4,547 ft
+• Elevation gain/loss: 4,547 ft (1,386 meters)

-• High point: 7,204 ft
+• High point: 7,204 ft (2,196 meters)

-• Singletrack: 0%
+• % singletrack: 0%

-• Water availability: Very limited
+• Water availability: None

 Cathedral Valley Loop Map